denniskuijs/openremote/docs/guides/ebs-volume-implementation.md

 ```

 #### 2.1.2.
 Provision Host Script
-In the `provision host` script, I started modifying the order of the variables that are passed from the `workflow` to the script.
-In bash, you can reference each variable based on the order in which they are passed.
+In the `provision host` script, I modified the order of the variables passed from the `workflow` to the script.
+In Bash, you can reference each variable based on the order in which they are passed.

 ```